Data collection: Tools

+Data collection system

 Data management platform

-Data management platform (DMP) is a centralized storage and analytical system for data.
-Mainly used by marketers, DMPs exist to compile and transform large amounts of data into discernible information.
+Data management platforms (DMP) are centralized storage and analytical systems for data, mainly used in marketing.
+DMPs exist to compile and transform large amounts of demand and supply data into discernible information.
 Marketers may want to receive and utilize first, second and third-party data.

-With the announcement of the demise of third-party cookies in recent years, marketers have recognised the importance of collecting first-party data.

-First-party data is defined as the data that is directly collected by businesses from their audience, customers and prospects.
-A simple form with opt-ins allows you to collect and process their data.
-This data is only available to the owners of the website visited by the user.

 DMPs enable this, because they are the aggregate system of DSPs (demand side platform) and SSPs (supply side platform).
-When it comes to advertising, DMPs are integral for optimizing and guiding marketers in future campaigns.
-This system and their effectiveness is proof that categorized, analyzed, and compiled data is far more useful than raw data.
+DMPs are integral for optimizing and future advertising campaigns.

 Data integrity issues

 The main reason for maintaining data integrity is to support the observation of errors in the data collection process.
 Those errors may be made intentionally (deliberate falsification) or non-intentionally (random or systematic errors).

-There are two approaches that may protect data integrity and secure scientific validity of study results invented by Craddick, Crawford, Rhodes, Redican, Rukenbrod and Laws in 2003:
+There are two approaches that may protect data integrity and secure scientific validity of study results: